Nora Schimming-Chase: Private life and recognition

 Schimming married West Indian William McDonald Chase in 1966.
 The couple had two daughters, Esi and Afra, both born in Germany, and a son Kweku, born in Dar-es-Salaam.
+Her daughter, Afra, continued the family lineage with the birth of her first grandson, Néo.
+Subsequently, her son Kweku expanded the family by welcoming three additional grandchildren: Malaika, Aisha, and Khemmet.

 For her contribution to the good relationship between Germany and Namibia, Schimming-Chase was awarded the Great Cross of Merit of the Federal Republic of Germany in 1997.
 Namibia awarded her with the Most Distinguished Order of Namibia: First Class on Heroes' Day 2014.
 She died on 13 March 2018.